Kadashman-Enlil I

-Kadašman-Enlil I, typically rendered mka-dáš-man-dEN.LÍL in contemporary inscriptions (with the archaic masculine determinative preceding his name), was a Kassite King of Babylon from ca. 1374 BC to 1360 BC, perhaps the 18th of the dynasty.
+Kadašman-Enlil I (mka-dáš-man-dEN.LÍL in contemporary inscriptions) was a Kassite King of Babylon from ca. 1374 BC to 1360 BC, perhaps the 18th of the dynasty.

+Reign

+Correspondence with Egypt

 He is known to have been a contemporary of Amenhotep III of Egypt, with whom he corresponded (Amarna letters).
 This places Kadašman-Enlil securely to the first half of the 14th century BC by most standard chronologies.

-Correspondence with Egypt

 Five cuneiform tablets are preserved in the Amarna letters corpus.
 The letters designated EA (for El Amarna) 1 through 5 include three letters authored by Kadašman-Enlil and two by Amenhotep III, who is addressed as and calls himself Nibmuareya, or variants thereof (from Neb-Maat-Ra).